smherwig/phoenix-librpc/README.md

 ```

-Pakcage the client to run on Phoenix:
+Package the client to run on Phoenix:

 ```
 cd ~/src/makemanifest